booksbyus/mkbook/README.md

 =========================================================================

+To contribute, send a pull request.
+This project uses [ZeroMQ RFC 42](http://rfc.zeromq.org/spec:42) as its contribution process.

 These are the tools I use to build my books.
 They are not packaged or documented for public use.
 I'm not accepting pull requests or patches at this stage.